Footsteps from the Past V

 In 1662, the General Assembly of Virginia determined that any child born to an enslaved woman would also be a slave.[1]Relatively few women slaves during this period were runaways, and when they did run, they commonly escaped with their children.
 The mother-daughter relationship in the slave community during the colonial period was often the most enduring and cherished.[2]

 Footsteps from the Past prints and merchandise are available for purchase and viewing at Suzanne's studio by appointment.
-Suzanne's artwork will be on display at Williamsburg 2nd Sunday on June 9th.
-Booth location will be available two weeks prior to the festival.

 © 2019 Suzanne E. Denion.
 All rights reserved.